georgesittas/remote-file-transfer/README.md

 # Remote File Transferring

-This is an implementation of a file transferring protocol on top of TCP/IP, as well as a client-server application which uses it for
+This is a client-server application, which uses a custom file transferring protocol on top of TCP/IP for Remote File Transfer.
-Remote File Transfer.
 A client can request a directory transfer, in which case the server will respond by sending back each file in the target directory, until the hierarchy has been fully copied to the client's file system.
 The communication happens over POSIX sockets and the server uses threads for serving multiple clients concurrently.

 ## Usage